ElektraInitiative/libelektra/doc/GETSTARTED.md

 ```

 The metakey `default` (having the value `World`) is now associated with the key `spec:/example/hello/what`.
-It should be noted that the previous setting of `what` is in this scenario redundant and could be omitted.
+It should be noted that the previous setting of `what` is in this scenario redundant and could be omitted because this is done implicitly.

 Now let's mount our specification: